 Why?
-People like to hire who they know which which mean internal referrals are also highly valued.
+People like to hire who they know which means internal referrals are also highly valued.

 So, how to compete?